Your Cart

 Why It's Important to Eat After a Workout

-When you exercise, you create small tears in your muscle fibers; however, the natural process of repairing these tears is what leads to muscle growth and development.
+When you exercise, you create small tears in your muscle fibers — and the natural process of repairing these tears is what leads to muscle growth and development.
 Eating a combination of carbohydrates and protein after exercise can help kickstart the recovery process, helping you to benefit the most from your exercise routine.

-The ideal combination of nutrients to eat after exercise is protein plus carbohydrates.
+The ideal combination of nutrients to eat after exercise is carbohydrates plus protein.
+Fat can help, too, but is less important.

 Here’s why: